Introduction to Structures¶

 - Tree trunk

-- Formed by vertical and horizontal elements.
+- Made up of vertical and horizontal elements.

-- Formed by arches and vaults.
+- Made up of arches and vaults.

 - Formed by a large mass of material with hardly any gaps.